 Each of these types of screening equipment must be maintained and repaired as needed in order to effectively screen commercial vehicles.
-Tennessee Department of Safety and Homeland Security along with the TN Dept. of Finance and Administration are in the final stages of completion of the contract for the O&M for this equipment.
+Tennessee Department of Safety and Homeland Security currently has a contract with Intelligent Imaging for the O&M for this equipment.

 License Plate Readers (LPR) and US DOT readers data storage will no longer be housed by the Tennessee Department of Safety and Homeland Security (TDOSHS) per the Strategic Technology Solutions Division of the Tennessee Department of Finance and Administration.
-Because of this, the server must be moved.
-The Commercial Vehicle Enforcement Administration plans to move this server to a cloud server hosted by the vendor of the LPR and DOT equipment in order to maintain consistency and promote efficiency between the equipment, maintenance and data collection.
+The Commercial Vehicle Enforcement Administration has begun securing the contract to move this server to a cloud based server hosted by Intelligent Imaging as a sole source vendor of the LPR and DOT equipment in order to maintain consistency and promote efficiency between the equipment, maintenance and data collection.